-OC9.
-Pycnocline depth data from 1950 -2012 and during both a. summer and b. winter from station 93.30, chosen to illustrate patterns in the southern portion of the CCLME.
+Figure OC 11.
+Pycnocline depth data from 1950-2012 and for monthly, winter and summer means.
+Monthly values are included to show seasonal cycles and a continuous time series, and the blue line shows a running annual average.
+Station 93.30 illustrates patterns in the southern portion of the CCLME.
 Dashed lines show data gaps of greater than 2 years.